 13-year-old boy attacked by shark near San Diego in ‘serious condition’

-(CNN) — A 13-year-old boy who was attacked by a shark early Saturday is in serious condition, downgraded from the critical condition he was in originally, according to a spokesperson from Rady Children’s Hospital in San Diego.
+(CNN) — A 13-year-old boy who was attacked by a shark early Saturday is still in serious condition, downgraded from the critical condition he was in originally, according to Dr. Tim Fairbanks, chief of pediatric and trauma surgery at Rady Children’s Hospital in San Diego.

-The boy suffered traumatic injuries to his upper torso and was taken to a hospital, Encinitas lifeguard Capt.
-Larry Giles told reporters.
+The boy suffered traumatic injuries to his upper torso, Encinitas lifeguard Capt.
+Larry Giles said.
+The injury was very large and deep in his chest, Fairbanks said.

 The attack happened before 7 a.m., about 150 to 200 yards from Beacon’s Beach, Giles said.